FamilySearch/gedcomx-php/README.md

 * **GEDCOM X Serialization**

-  XML and JSON serialization and deserialization of GEDCOM X. For more information, check out the [examples](https://github.com/FamilySearch/gedcomx-php/wiki/GEDCOM-X-Serialization).
+  XML and JSON serialization and deserialization of GEDCOM X. For more information, see the [examples](https://github.com/FamilySearch/gedcomx-php/wiki/GEDCOM-X-Serialization).

 * **GEDCOM X RS Client**